BatLabLancaster/pots-icp/README.md

 	- tstart_pots = Start time for the Pots.
 Steps (used in the time correction)

 	- dt_pots = Time intervals for the Pots.
-Steps (used in the time correction)
+Steps (used in the time correction).

 	- correct_time_manually =If the time correction is to be done manually and the values to be used.

 	- manual_slope = Value of the mannually set slope.

 	- manual_zero = Zero value for the mannually set time correction.

+	- tini = Start time to consider the CV data in plots

 	- icols_icp = List with the columns (e.g. [1,2]) from the ICP steps file to be plotted in the comparison plots.